 The course is taught at two levels.
-There's a Basic Rider Course for new riders and the Experienced Rider Course for experienced riders.
+There's a Basic Rider Course for new riders and the Basic Rider Course 2 for experienced riders.
 That way new riders don't feel intimidated by experienced riders.
 Experienced riders don't have to wait for beginners to catch up.
 Choose the one that's right for you.

 Think of the BRC (Basic Rider Course) as Motorcycling 101.
 You learn to make your motorcycle perform like an extension of yourself.
 By the end of The Course, we'll be challenging your skills at the two-year rider level.
 The best part is you don't even need a helmet or a motorcycle.
 We provide them for you.